sulaimangm/NaiveBayes/README.md

 # NaiveBayes
-Implementation of Naive Bayes Classifier
+This is an manual implementation of Naive Bayes Classifier.
+The Train and Test data is provided within.